babbarkrishan/KPromise/README.md

 Promise Implementation as per spec https://github.com/promises-aplus/promises-spec

 #Objectives
 Created a promise implementation according to Promises/A+ spec which should pass the Promises/A+ Compliance Test Suite.
-Language used is Javascript (Class Based) and ran on Node.JS.
+Language used is Javascript (Class Based) and ran on Node.

 #Environment
 I used following setup